Ford GT: Suspension

 The new GT uses a pushrod suspension system, which move the primary components of the suspension inboard and provide space for the large aerodynamic elements in the bodywork of the car.
 The suspension is hydraulically adjustable, and the ride height can drop from 120 mm in comfort mode to 70 mm in Track or Vmax modes.
-These drive modes also dynamically adjust the dampening component of the suspension, which consists of two springs stacked in series.
+These drive modes also dynamically adjust the damping component of the suspension, which consists of two springs stacked in series.
 In Track and Vmax modes, one of these springs is completely locked to increase the overall spring rate of the system.
 The car also has a front-axle lifting system for clearing road obstacles and steep entry angles.